Front-Runners/Online-Salon-Appointments/README.md

 ## *Work flow*
+In this website, there are three types of login modes:
++ Customer
++ Practitioner
++ Admin

 Customers and Practitioners can register their account through the Sign Up page.
 The email and mobile number should be unique.
 Passwords should meet minimum requirements as provided by the website.
 >For admins, the account will be registered by our backend team at Front Runners and the credentials will be shared seperately
 >Registered practitioners will be promoted as staff by our backend team at Front Runners